incubyte/incubyte.github.io/content/blog/firebase-cloud-functions.md

 <h2>Table.jsx</h2>

 Once you have your Firebase project and Firestore database ready, the next step is to integrate Firestore data into your React/Next.js application.
-This example illustrates how to display Firestore data in a table within a React component using hooks like useState and useEffect.
+This example illustrates how to display Firestore data in a table within a React component using hooks like `useState` and `useEffect`.

 ```